4.6: Digital Games for Civic Engagement

 - Identify at least 3 ways to improve the game to increase voting and civic participation by young people and share these ideas with the game designer (e.g., write a letter, Tweet to the game company).

-- Imagine you have been asked to design a game for elementary, middle, or high school students that would influence their thinking about voting and politics.
+- Imagine you have been asked to design a game for elementary, middle, or high school students that would influence their thinking about voting and/or civic engagement.

 - First, explore gamification principles: